Critical behavior of isotropic systems with strong dipole-dipole interaction from the functional renormalization group: Effective field model

-In the following we employ the FRG to properly account for critical fluctuations of the order parameter field $\phi$ and determine the corresponding scaling potential and critical exponents directly in $d=3$ for the Aharony universality class.
+which explicitly enforces the transversality of the order parameter field.
+Using the functional renormalization group, we systematically account for critical fluctuations of $\phi$ and determine the scaling potential and associated critical exponents directly in $d=3$ for the Aharony universality class.